 If you answer "Yes" to Vertebrate Animals, you must create a document titled, VERTEBRATE ANIMAL SUBJECTS.
-See Formatting and Page Requirements these instructions for page set-up guidelines.
+See Formatting and Page Requirements on page 10 of these instructions for page set-up guidelines.

 Address the following five points.
 When research involving vertebrate animals will take place at collaborating site(s) or other performance site(s), provide this information before discussing the five points.